junxit/us-congress-bills-115/bill.md

         - **(I)** the number of justice-involved veterans who were served or are expected to be served by a Veterans Justice Outreach Specialist hired under subsection (a)(1); and
         - **(II)** the number of justice-involved veterans who do not have access to a Veterans Justice Outreach Specialist.
   - **(2)** *Report by Comptroller General of the United States*
-    - **(A)** *In general* Not later than three years after the date of the enactment of this Act, the Comptroller General of the United States shall submit to Congress a report on the implementation of this section and the effectiveness of the Veterans Justice Outreach Program.
+    - **(A)** *In general* Not later than 3 years after the date of the enactment of this Act, the Comptroller General of the United States shall submit to Congress a report on the implementation of this section and the effectiveness of the Veterans Justice Outreach Program.
     - **(B)** *Contents* The report required by subparagraph (A) shall include the following:
       - **(i)** An assessment of whether the Secretary has fulfilled the Secretary's obligations under this section.
       - **(ii)** The number of veterans who are served by Veterans Justice Outreach Specialists hired under subsection (a)(1), disaggregated by demographics (including discharge status).